superfishlu/gmab/README.md

 - Need a quick VPS for pentesting, bug bounty, or scanning?
 - Want to run commands from a different IP without using your local machine?
-- No need for manual cloud console interaction—just **gmab spawn**, and you're in!
+- No need for manual cloud console interaction - just **gmab spawn**, and you're in!

 ## Features